subaru-de/ObsidianDocs/NxtE_Docs/Papers/DCML-大模型数据侧.md

 To combat toxicity, we preprocess our pool to remove NSFW content and blur human faces detected in images.
 ## 3 The DataComp benchmark
+### Overview
 While traditional benchmarks emphasize model design, DataComp is centered around dataset development.

-two tracks:
+Two tracks:
-one where participants must filter samples from the pools we provide
+- one where participants must filter samples from the pools we provide.
+- another where participants can use external data.

 The true data constraint is the size of the reservoir of samples: _candidate pool_ to be filtered.
 To make DataComp a realistic benchmark, we therefore fix the candidate pool in the filtering track.

+Compute cost is another relevant constraint.
+We specify the total _number of training samples seen_.

+Smaller, more stringently filtered datasets can lead to models that generalize _better_.
+### Competition tracks
+Two key procedures in assembling a training dataset are filtering a data source and aggregating data sources [[36](https://ar5iv.labs.arxiv.org/html/2304.14108?_immersive_translate_auto_translate=1#bib.bib36), [37](https://ar5iv.labs.arxiv.org/html/2304.14108?_immersive_translate_auto_translate=1#bib.bib37)].
+To reflect this structure, DataComp has two tracks: filtering, where participants select a subset of the samples from CommonPool, and Bring Your Own Data (BYOD), where participants can use any source of data.

 ## 4 Baseline
 ## 5 Results and discussion
 ## 6 Limitations and conclusion